 It can be a very enriching experience to take the course together as a couple, however there are certain things to take into consideration.
 Firstly it is important that both individuals are fully choosing to be there and that one person is not going along simply to accompany the other or is doing it more for the benefit of their partner rather than for themselves.
 The other important consideration is that both parties feel the freedom to throw themselves fully into the experience and are not going to feel in any way inhibited owing to their partner being present.
 If you feel that that is not likely to be the case then doing it together can add an extra dimension to the overall experience and can provide an opportunity to really open up to each other and to deepen your relationship.

 SHOULD I ADVISE MY THERAPIST OF MY INTENTION TO DO THE COURSE?

 Yes, if you are receiving any kind of therapeutic treatment or counselling then it is important that you advise your counsellor/psychotherapist etc of your intention to do the course.
 By doing so you are keeping them in the picture and enabling them to support you in the transitions and changes you may be going through.
 If they wish to know more about the course then you can direct them to our website or give them our phone number and we will be happy to discuss it with them.

-The Turning Point courses have been running in the UK since 1983 and have their roots in the work of Walter and Gita Bellin and The Self Transformation Centre which originated in Australia in the early 1980s.
-Read a potted history.
+The Turning Point courses have been running in the UK since 1983 and have their roots in the work of Walter and Gita Bellin and the Self Transformation Seminars which originated in Australia in the early 1980s.

 Turning Point draws on many different practices, ideas and disciplines both Eastern and Western.
 Some of the more significant ones are: transpersonal psychology and psychotherapy; Jungian psychology; transcendental meditation; The work of Ken Wilber, Abraham Maslow, Werner Erhard, Carl Rogers; and somatic psychotherapy, especially the work of Alexander Lowen.